mlswg/mls-protocol/draft-ietf-mls-protocol.md

 A member of a group authenticates the identities of other participants by means of credentials issued by some authentication system, e.g., a PKI.
-Each type of credential MUST express the holder's identity as well as the public key of a signature key pair that the holder of the credential will use to sign MLS messages.
+Each type of credential MUST express the following data:

+* The public key of a signature key pair
+* The identity of the holder of the private key
+* The signature scheme that the holder will use to sign MLS messages

 Credentials MAY also include information that allows a relying party to verify the identity / signing key binding.